GauteRSamuelsen/Markdown/UserGuide.md

 ![Example of the debug hud](./UsePictures/DebugHUD.png "Picture of the debug hud")

+## Some common troubleshooting tips

+- If the character is not moving in the scene when it should, try increasing movement speed.

 ## Terminology

 - Motion Matching - Searches through a database of animations to find the pieces of animation that best suit the current skeletal position and match against a future “goal”.
 In unreal, works as a “Replacement” of animation state machines.